-Every digital product meets glitches, a universal method to fix these glitches is to reboot or we say restart.
+Every digital product meets glitches, to fix which a universal method is to reboot or we can say restart.

-So does Kindle, several kinds of glitches are frequently happen on our Kindles like can't connect to WiFi, screen freeze up, etc. Following are the issues which usually can be fixed up by resetting Kindle:
+So does Kindle.
+Several kinds of glitches frequently happen on our Kindles like failing to connect to WiFi, screen freeze up, etc. Following are the issues which usually can be fixed up by resetting Kindle:

 - Kindle locked up;